garrandall/popular-music-data/tracks/opp-naughty-by-nature.md

 It's another five-letter word
 Rhymin' with "cleanness" or "meanness"
-I won't get into that, I'll do it ah sorta properly (Uh) I'll say the last P, hmmm, stands for "property" (Uh) Now lady, here comes a kiss (Uh)
+I won't get into that, I'll do it ah sorta properly (Uh) I'll say the last P, hm, stands for "property" (Uh) Now lady, here comes a kiss (Uh)
-Blow a kiss back to me, now tell me exactly (Aah)
+Blow a kiss back to me, now tell me exactly (Ah)
 Have you ever known a brother
 Who had another, like, a girl or wife
 And you just had to stop a toast